Point vortex dynamics on K\"ahler twistor spaces: Geometric structures of coadjoint orbits of

-Later on, we will study the point vortex dynamics modelled on the degenerate orbit $\mathbb{CP}^2$ and the generic orbit given by flag manifold ${F}_{1,2}(\mathbb{C}^3)$.
+The idea is to study the point vortex dynamics modelled on the degenerate orbit $\mathbb{CP}^2$ and the generic orbit given by flag manifold ${F}_{1,2}(\mathbb{C}^3)$.
 Therefore it is useful to know their K\"ahler potentials.

 \begin{lemma}[{Picken \cite{picken1990duistermaat}}] The K\"ahler potentials on $\mathbb{CP}^n$ and on the flag manifold are given by the following logarithmic functions depending on local coordinates $(1:z_1:z_2:\cdots:z_n)$ on $\mathbb{CP}^n$ and the local coordinates from Corollary \ref{localco} for the flag manifold $\mathbb{F}_{1,2}(\mathbb{C}^3)$.